-- The lodging industry has experienced significant declines in the past and failure of the lodging industry to exhibit improvement may adversely affect our ability to execute our business strategy. - Our ability to make distributions to our shareholders may be affected by operating risks in the lodging industry. - Competition for acquisitions may reduce the number of properties we can acquire. - · Competition for guests may lower our hotels' revenues and profitability. - The cyclical nature of the lodging industry may adversely affect the return on our investments. - Due to our concentration therein, a downturn in the lodging industry would adversely affect our business. - The ongoing need for capital expenditures at our hotel properties may adversely affect our business.
+- The lodging industry has experienced significant declines in the past and failure of the lodging industry to exhibit improvement may adversely affect our ability to execute our business strategy. - Our ability to make distributions to our shareholders may be affected by operating risks in the lodging industry. - Competition for acquisitions may reduce the number of properties we can acquire. - Competition for guests may lower our hotels' revenues and profitability. - The cyclical nature of the lodging industry may adversely affect the return on our investments. - Due to our concentration therein, a downturn in the lodging industry would adversely affect our business. - The ongoing need for capital expenditures at our hotel properties may adversely affect our business.

-- The increasing use by consumers of Internet travel intermediaries and alternative lodging market places may adversely affect our profitability. - The need for business-related travel may be adversely affected by the use of business-related technology. - We and our hotel managers rely on information technology in our operations, and any material failure, inadequacy, interruption or security failure of that technology could harm our business. - Future terrorist attacks or changes in terror alert levels could adversely affect travel and hotel demand. - We may assume liabilities in connection with the acquisition of hotel properties, including unknown liabilities. - Uninsured and underinsured losses could adversely affect our operating results. - Noncompliance with environmental laws and governmental regulations could adversely affect our business. - Compliance with the ADA and other changes in governmental rules and regulations could substantially increase our cost of doing business. - The outbreak of widespread contagious disease, such as COVID-19, could reduce travel.
+- The increasing use by consumers of Internet travel intermediaries and alternative lodging market places may adversely affect our profitability. - The need for business-related travel may be adversely affected by the use of business-related technology. - We and our hotel managers rely on information technology in our operations, and any material failure, inadequacy, interruption or security failure of that technology could harm our business. - Future terrorist attacks or changes in terror alert levels could adversely affect travel and hotel demand. - We may assume liabilities in connection with the acquisition of hotel properties, including unknown liabilities. - Uninsured and underinsured losses could adversely affect our operating results. - We face risks associated with natural disasters and the direct and indirect physical effects of climate change, which may include more frequent and more severe storms, hurricanes, flooding, droughts and wildfires, any of which could have a material adverse effect on our hotel properties, operations, cash flows and financing options. - Noncompliance with environmental laws and governmental regulations could adversely affect our business.
+Compliance with the ADA and other changes in governmental rules and regulations could substantially increase our cost of doing business. - The outbreak of widespread contagious disease, such as COVID-19, could reduce travel.

-General Risks Related to Real Estate Industry
+General Risks Related to the Real Estate Industry